 History & Regions of Origin

 Kava, or Piper methysticum, is a small shrub that grows in the Pacific Islands, including Hawaii, Fiji, Papua New Guinea, and elsewhere.
-As a member of the Piper genus, the plant thrives in wet, hot, humid environments and can reach heights of 6-7 feet.
+As a member of the Piper genus, the kava plant (not kava tree) thrives in wet, hot, humid environments and can reach heights of 6-7 feet.
 Kava was supposedly first discovered by British explorer Captain James Cook in the 1700s.

 Unlike mitragyna speciosa, hundreds of kava plant variants exist as the result of cloning.
 Researchers have placed these kava plants into “noble” and “non-noble” categories, with the non-nobles including the tudei, medicinal, and wild kava variants.